lixphilosophy/deepmarketsite/README.md

 # DeepMarket Official Website

-The site is currently hosting on [https://deepmarket.cs.pdx.edu/](https://deepmarket.cs.pdx.edu/).
+The site is written by `ReactJS` and currently hosting on [https://deepmarket.cs.pdx.edu/](https://deepmarket.cs.pdx.edu/).
 If you found any problem, please help us to fix it and open a pull request.

 #### Project Synopsis